NurUddin111/ride_booking_api/readme.md

 ## 📮 Postman Collection

-You can explore and test all the API endpoints using the Postman collection below:
+You can explore and test all the API endpoints using Postman.

 Set the base URL: http://localhost:5000